dgitall/MachineLearningFinalProj/index.md

 validation <- validation[,-removeCorr]

 colRemoved <- c(removeCorr, colRemoved)
-dimAfterCorr <- dim(training)
+dimAfterCorr <- dim(training)[2]
 ```

-This removes another 0, 7 variables, leaving a final data set of 1.3736\times 10^{4}, 46 variables we will use to predict the variable 'classe'.
+This removes another 7 variables, leaving a final data set of 45 variables we will use to predict the variable 'classe'.

 # Modeling
 The general approach is to individually evaluate several unrelated modeling methods and then combine their results using model stacking.
 The 'classe' variable is a factor with 5 possible values, therefore, we will select prediction models appropriate for classification problems.
 Random Forest and Generalized Boosting models, both tree-based models, are used along with Linear Discrete Analysis and Naive Bayes, both model-based methods.
 There are many, many modeling options so this is only a small sample of options.